mjstewart/rejig/README.md

 ***organise (something) differently; rearrange.***

-A *"module header"* (import / export declarations) formatting tool for `haskell` and [daml >= 1.6](https://github.com/digital-asset/daml).
+A *"module header"* (import / export declarations) formatting tool for `haskell` and *[daml](https://github.com/digital-asset/daml).

-This tool provides an opinionated strategy for grouping and deep sorting import/export declarations by *structural components* instead of by simple alphabetical module names.
+This tool provides an opinionated strategy for grouping and deep sorting import/export declarations by *structural components* instead of simple alphabetical module names.

-`rejig` isn't invasive and doesn't attempt to be a code formatter.
-It simply formats the module header section and leaves the rest of the source code unchanged.
+`rejig` doesn't attempt to be a code formatter, it simply formats the module header section and leaves the rest of the source code unchanged.

+\* supports `daml` version >= 1.6.0 only.

 ![Output sample](https://github.com/mjstewart/rejig-vscode-extension/blob/master/rejig-vscode-sample.gif)